-Currently, George is President of the Randolph Academy for the Performing Arts, which he established over 16 years ago and through which he continues to nurture Canada’s performing arts talent.
-He devised the academy’s unique Triple Threat™ program that trains aspiring performers for careers in stage, TV, and film.
-The Academy’s graduates include Sergio Trujillo (principal dancer/singer/actor, Fosse; choreographer, Tony Award-winning Jersey Boys) and the dance captains for Dirty Dancing, Mamma Mia!, and We Will Rock You.
-Randolph alumni can also be found on Broadway, West End, Shaw, Stratford, and Mirvish stages.
+Currently, George is President of the Randolph Academy for the Performing Arts, which he founded in 1992 and through which he continues to nurture Canada’s performing arts talent.
+The academy’s unique post-secondary Triple Threat® program trains aspiring performers for careers in stage, TV, and film.
+Graduates have gone on directly to pursue master’s degrees at the prestigious Royal Conservatoire of Scotland.
+Alumni can also be found on Broadway, West End, Shaw, Stratford, and Mirvish stages, and include Sergio Trujillo (choreographer, Tony Award-winning Jersey Boys and Memphis), Paul Nolan (“Jesus”, Stratford Festival, Jesus Christ Superstar), and Tara Young (Artistic Director, Cirque du Soleil, Michael Jackson THE IMMORTAL World Tour).

 From 1985 to 1992, George presided over the Randolph Dance Theatre, the leading professional dance studio in Canada.
 There, he developed an exceptional resident and guest dance faculty culled from local and international talent.
-His studio attracted world-class dancers Karen Kain, Rex Harrington, and Evelyn Hart, among others, who would drop in to hone their skills in the studio’s professional ballet classes.
-In addition, prominent musical theatre/jazz/hip-hop choreographers such as Tracey Flye, Donna Feore, Danny Austin, and Shawn Byfield studied directly with George.
+His studio attracted world-class dancers as well as prominent choreographers in musical theatre, jazz, and hip-hop.

-As well as choreographing numerous videos, commercials, and feature films, George was the dance coach for Whoopi Goldberg and Gerard Depardieu in the film Bogus directed by Norman Jewison.
+As well as choreographing numerous videos, commercials, and feature films, George was the assistant dance coach for Whoopi Goldberg and Gerard Depardieu in the Norman Jewison-directed film Bogus.
 His own acting credits include supporting roles in Foreign Nights, a Toronto International Film Festival selection, and Confessions of a Dangerous Mind, directed by George Clooney.
-He also appeared as a principal actor in Deacons for Defense opposite Oscar-winner Forest Whitaker and the late iconic actor and civil rights activist Ossie Davis.
+He also appeared as a principal actor in Deacons for Defense opposite Oscar-winner Forest Whitaker and the late iconic actor/civil rights activist Ossie Davis.